kristoff-it/zine-ssg.io/content/documentation/scripty/index.md

 # Globals
 ## $site : Site

-Represents the global site configuration.
+The global site configuration.
+The fields come from the call to `addWebsite` in your `build.zig`.
+Gives you access to the full list of pages.
 ## $page : Page

-Represents the current page.
+The current page.
 ## $loop : ?Loop

 The iteration element in a loop, only available inside of elements with a `loop` attribute.